 TENANTS were evicted thru the courts.
 They returned.
 Police finally cuffed them and said I could only charge them with tresspassing not breaking an entry.
 Yet they said it was a felony.
 What is correct?

 It is rather difficult to determine what the tenants will be charged with for a number of different reasons.
 First, the police are not the ones who charge people for their crimes.
 Neither are you.
-Rather, the police submit a case to the County Attorney's Office or other prosecuting agency and the...Read more »
+Rather, the police submit a case to the County Attorney's Office or other prosecuting agency...Read more »

 An informant can be used at any time, regardless of whether they are doing drugs or not.
 The problem from the prosecutor's point with an informant like that is any good defense attorney should be able to show that this informant is not reliable when they take the stand.
 Just make sure your...Read more »

 Unfortunately, there may not be much that you can do at this point.
 I am assuming that you are attempting to get your police report also and at this point there may not be one that is completed.
 If your case is being investigated, the best thing that you can do is hire an attorney and do not...Read more »

 In order for your 2011 DUI to be considered a second DUI for punishment purposes, your first conviction must be within 7 years.
 Your previous DUI from 15 years ago should not affect you too much, but often times prosecutors will attempt to increase your jail time slightly because of your first DUI.